East Nashville Homes for Sale

 Buyers will find that the prices of homes in East Nashville vary widely by location.
 The "Hot Spot" changes frequently with each new investment in retail, revitalized streets and new home construction.
 The historic neighborhoods closest to Downtown Nashville tend to bring the highest prices.

-What to do in East Nashville
+Things to do East Nashville

-Do you love the outdoors?
+Shelby Park: Do you love the outdoors?
 East Nashville is home to some great parks including Shelby Park and the Shelby Bottoms Greenway.
 This area is next to the Cumberland River and is the largest, urban green space in Nashville.
-The combination of Shelby Park and Shelby Bottoms offers more than 1000 acres.
+The combination of Shelby Park and Shelby Bottoms offers more than 1,000 acres.
 This is one of the best places for runners and bikers in Nashville.
 Other popular green spaces include East Park and Cleveland Park.